wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-modern-os-deployment/includes/2-deployment-tools.md

     - Azure Active Directory (AAD), and mobile device management (MDM).
 You can automatically join a device to AAD and enroll it in your management solution with no additional user interaction.
     - Provisioning packages.
 Using the Windows Imaging and Configuration Designer tool, create provisioning packages, the collection of apps and settings customized for your deployment, to apply to devices.

 - **Traditional.** Traditional deployment methods use existing tools to deploy operating system images.
-You’ll employ one of these methods:
+You'll employ one of these methods:
   - Bare metal - Deploy a new device or wipe an existing device and deploy with a fresh image.
   - Refresh - Also called *wipe and load*, redeploy a device by saving the user state, wiping the disk, then restoring the user state.
   - Replace - Replace an existing device with a new one by moving the user state from the old device and to the new device.